Electrotherapy: Neck and back pain

 A 2015 review found that the evidence for electrotherapy in pregnancy-related lower back pain is "very limited".

 Shoulder disorders

 A 2014 Cochrane review found insufficient evidence to determine whether electrotherapy was better than exercise at treating adhesive capsulitis.

-As of 2004, there is insufficient evidence to draw conclusions about any intervention for rotator cuff pathology, including electrotherapy;

-furthermore, methodological problems precluded drawing conclusions about the efficacy of any rehabilitation method for impingement syndrome.
+As of 2004, there is insufficient evidence to draw conclusions about any intervention for rotator cuff pathology, including electrotherapy; furthermore, methodological problems precluded drawing conclusions about the efficacy of any rehabilitation method for impingement syndrome.

 Other musculoskeletal disorders

-There is limited, low quality evidence for a slight benefit of noxious-level electrotherapy in the treatment of epicondylitis.
+There is limited, low-quality evidence of a slight benefit of noxious-level electrotherapy in the treatment of epicondylitis.

 A 2012 review found that "Small, single studies showed that some electrotherapy modalities may be beneficial" in rehabilitating ankle bone fractures, but the 2024 update of this review does not address electrotherapy.
 However, a 2008 review found it to be ineffective in healing long-bone fractures.

 A 2012 review found that evidence that electrotherapy contributes to recovery from knee conditions is of "limited quality".